Finding job vacancies

 - companies you may be able to contact

 Agencies are useful for connecting you with jobs that are not advertised online or in the press.
-Some agencies specialise in particular industries, for instance healthcare or engineering.
+Some specialise in particular industries, like healthcare or engineering.
 It's worth checking their website first to see what kind of jobs they advertise.

-When using an agency, you’ll need to:
+When using an agency, you should:

 - ask if they deal with vacancies in the type of work you're looking for